nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 $ tns run android --bundle
 $ # or
 $ tns run ios --bundle
+$
+$ # You may also try the new HMR mode by replacing --bundle
+$ # with --hmr, but note that this is a beta feature.
 ```

 This set of commands performs the following operations on your system: